bhauman/bhauman.github.com/drafts/housing-bubble.md

 When you consider that we are going to have two plastic domes (interior and exterior) and 2 foam board domes for insulation.
 Having one shape that covers so much area is an effective simplification.
+We only have to have one pattern to produce most of the dome.

 If we lay out this shape so that it fits on a 4x8 sheet of material this is what we get: